Commensurating actions of birational groups and groups of pseudo-automorphisms

-\begin{proof} Let $p\in X$ be an indeterminacy point of the pseudo-isomorphism $f\colon X\dasharrow Y$.
+\begin{proof} Since $X$ and $Y$ are projective, $\Ind(f)$ and $\Ind(f^{-1})$ have codimension $\geq 2$: we can apply Propositions~\ref{pro:pseudo-isomorphism} and~\ref{pro:pi-smooth}.
+Let $p\in X$ be an indeterminacy point of the pseudo-isomorphism $f\colon X\dasharrow Y$.
 Then $f^{-1}$ contracts a subset $C\subset Y$ of positive dimension on $p$.
 Since $f$ and $f^{-1}$ are local isomorphisms on the complement of their indeterminacy sets, $C$ is contained in $\Ind(f^{-1})$.
 The total transform of a point $q\in C$ by $f^{-1}$ is a connected subset of $X$ that contains $p$ and has dimension $\geq 1$.
 This set $D_q$ is contained in $\Ind(f)$ because $f$ is a local isomorphism on the complement of $\Ind(f)$; since $p\in D_q\subset \Ind(f)$, $p$ is not an isolated indeterminacy point.
 This proves Assertions~(1) and~(2).
 The third assertion follows from the second one because indeterminacy sets of birational transformations of projective surfaces are finite sets. \end{proof}